agnescameron/teaching-site/_posts/2020-04-20-environments-of-computation.md

 situate ideas about computers within ideas about systems and spaces and cybernetics

 ### check in
-longer session this time -- go around, everyone presents final project for a bit discuss the Keller Easterling piece
+longer session this time -- go around, everyone presents the concepts for their final project. discuss the Keller Easterling piece

 ### lecture: spaces and systems